-You need to use an inclusion group and an exclusion group containing exactly the same conditions.
+You need to use an inclusion group and two exclusion groups containing exactly the same conditions.
 Then switch the inclusion group to “OR”.
 The exclusion group always uses the OR operator so you need to add two groups to have the desired effects.

 Operators for “Not In” conditions

 With a “not in” condition you can add all contacts who do not match the condition.
 In the illustration below, if the red area “B” contains all contact that are “in” the group “B”, then the blue area “A” contains all contact who are not in the group “B”.

 Excluding contacts with “not in”